Banjarbaru: After independence

-In the 1950s, because of frequent floods that disrupted government activities in Banjarmasin, it was suggested to relocate the capital of then-Kalimantan province to a new city.
+In the 1950s, because of frequent floods that disrupted government activities in Banjarmasin, it was suggested to relocate the capital of what was then a single Kalimantan province to a new city.
 The construction and city planning was assisted by a Dutch-descendant architect named D.A.W.
 Van der Pijl based on the European city concept, which explains the abundance of city parks and a city hall in the center of the city.
 However, the plan to relocate the provincial government was never realized fully.
 As of April 2021, only the South Kalimantan governor's office has been relocated, while the parliament is still in Banjarmasin.

 The city was previously intended by Sukarno to be new center of the steel industry in Kalimantan with assistance from the Soviet Union to develop it.
 Cooperation between the two was formalized on 11 September 1956.
 However, the plan to construct steel factories was never realized until after the 30 September Movement and subsequent purge of communism in Indonesia.
 Traces of Soviet projects can be seen in the city such as with Mess L.

-On 20 April 1999, Banjarbaru was separated from Banjar Regency (of which it had previously been a part) and gained its status as an independent city, although it was still recognized as part of the Banjarbakula metropolitan area.
-The city legally became capital of the South Kalimantan province on 15 February 2022 following updates of laws concerning legal basis of several provinces were passed by People's Representative Council.
+On 20 April 1999, Banjarbaru was separated from Banjar Regency (of which it had previously been a part) and gained the status of an independent city, although it was still recognized as part of the Banjarbakula metropolitan area.
+The city legally became capital of the South Kalimantan province on 15 February 2022 following updates of laws concerning the legal basis of several provinces, which were passed by the People's Representative Council.

 Geography

 Banjarbaru is located at the foot of the Meratus Mountains, with 80% of the city area elevated between 0 and 25 m above sea level, but it also includes areas up to 500 m high.
 In the North, East, and West it borders Banjar Regency, while in the South it borders Tanah Laut Regency.
 Podzol dominates the city soil, with a concentration of as much as 63.82%.
-However, Landasan Ulin's soil is instead dominated by peat and alluvium.
+However, Landasan Ulin District's soil is instead dominated by peat and alluvium.

 Compared to other regencies and cities in the province, Banjarbaru is also the second smallest second-level administrative division in the province after Banjarmasin city, covering around 0.88% of province territory.

 Climate

-Banjarbaru has a tropical rainforest (Af according to the Köppen climate classification) with abundant rainfall in all months, although June to October is comparatively drier.
+Banjarbaru has a tropical rainforest climate (Af according to the Köppen classification) with significant rainfall in all months, although June to October is comparatively drier and August nearly dry enough for tropical monsoon (Am) classification.
 Banjarbaru receives 2627 mm of rain annually.
 Temperatures are uniform in all months due to its equatorial location, with the average annual temperature being 27.2 C. On 16 August 1997, Banjarbaru recorded a temperature of 40.6 C, which is the highest temperature that has ever been recorded in Indonesia.